List of diplomatic missions of Vietnam

 This is a list of diplomatic missions of Vietnam.
+Honorary consulates and trade missions are omitted from this listing.

+History

 The first overseas presence of the Democratic Republic of Vietnam (the antecedent to the Socialist Republic of Vietnam) was a representative office in Paris, approximately during the period of the Fontainebleau Conference in 1946–1947.
-There was later a representative office operating in Bangkok from 1948, although it was closed in 1951 when the Thai government recognised the Republic of Vietnam.
+There was later a representative office operating in Bangkok from 1948, although it was closed in 1951 when the Thai government recognised the Republic of Vietnam, more commonly known as "South Vietnam".
 The Democratic Republic of Vietnam's first embassy was opened in Beijing in 1950, followed by Moscow in 1952, and consulates in Nanning, Kunming, and Guangzhou opening shortly afterwards.
 In 1964 the DRV had opened 19 diplomatic missions abroad; six years later this number increased to 30.

-The Republic of Vietnam, more commonly known as "South Vietnam", also had its own separate diplomatic network until the fall of Saigon in 1975.
+South Vietnam also had its own separate diplomatic network until the fall of Saigon in 1975.

-Honorary consulates and trade missions (with the exception of the Vietnam Economic and Culture Office in Taipei) are omitted from this listing.